Enroll Now » Enrollment Policies and Process

 • General Lottery Enrollment: In the event that there are more new applicants than spots available, a lottery will be conducted.
 New student applications must be submitted by February 15th to be considered for the general lottery.
 The lottery is conducted from highest grade to lowest grade to fill all available enrollment spots.
 The lottery is also continued in order to assign waitlist positions based on the order selected.

 • Siblings of enrolled students from the general lottery: In the event that a family has multiple siblings applying for more than one grade, sibling preference will apply as soon as enrollment is determined in the lottery grade.
-In the event, a sibling waiting list exists, the sibling of the general lottery enrolled student will be added to the sibling waitlist based on the order selected.
+In the event a sibling waiting list exists, the sibling of the general lottery enrolled student will be added to the sibling waitlist based on the order selected.

-**In rare circumstances with board approval, the executive director has the authority to exceed enrollment capacity on a case by case basis.
+**In rare circumstances with board approval, the executive director has the authority to exceed enrollment capacity on a case-by-case basis.

 Waitlist preference

-Applications received after the February 15th deadline will be placed on the waitlist on a first come first serve basis following the lottery process.
+Applications received after the February 15th deadline will be placed on the waitlist on a first come, first serve basis following the lottery process.

 Completing enrollment